Turkey's Erdogan 'closely following' legal case against rival cleric

 The president has described the corruption case as a coup plot.
 The graft probe has since been formally dropped.

-Authorities raided media organizations close to the Hizmet movement on Dec.
+Authorities raided media organisations close to the Hizmet movement on Dec.
 14 and detained executives and other employees, prompting sharp criticism from the European Union.

 "So what if those detained are journalists.
 Don't journalists commit crimes?"
 Erdogan said.
 "Journalism is being used as a disguise."